oblinger/HookAnchorApp/T/Life/Diary/Reflections.md

+### 2024-03-04  Occasional Loss of Traction;  now building BKT tree

+- Sometimes I am pretty effective, and sometimes I will just loose 4 hours.

+==> I know I need to "eat the frog" everyday...  this will really help.
+==> I know I need built tree of actions so I have high ROI actions always ready to go
+	- Need to better manage my transitions between activities

 ### 2024-01-28  Starting to feel caught up

 I am going to bed by 11pm, and sometimes waking by 6am, this makes sleeping better and gives me some extra room some days.